Diana Ortiz Perez is a 2021/2022 EMME M1 international student from Mexico.

 Diana: I just can’t say one best experience.
 I had a lot of good ones and I love knowing different places, beautiful landscapes, and to have great laughs.
 For me, the best is always the people in these good moments.
 I love to meet different persons from all over the world, who show passion like me.
 So far, I think I have knitted very good connections with French, English, Colombian, Belgium, Chilean, and even Mexican people here!
 The people from M1 and M2 are very cool and very helpful with each other, that is really team work.
 I believe that together we grow more, with help everything is possible.

-I love also being volunteer in CPEPESC (Commission de protection des eaux, du patrimoine, de l’environnement, du sous-sol et des chiroptères) which allows me to familiarize myself with bat species in France and their ecosystems (because I LOVE BATS!)
+I also love being a volunteer in CPEPESC ( Commission for the protection of water, heritage, the environment, subsoil and chiroptera) which allows me to familiarize myself with bat species in France and their ecosystems (because I LOVE BATS!)

 Interviewer: Could you talk about the differences between French faculties and Mexican ones?